 - Vacations are one of the things that ‘frustrates’ the couple’s relationship with their mothers-in-law.
 As having a vacation without them is being considered as lack of loyalty.

-- Another issue that affects relationships is the ongoing debate between girls and their own mothers regarding the rejection of mothers ‘interventions in their own affairs, criticisms, and mothers’ complaints about the exclusion from their daughters’ lives.
+- Another issue that affects relationships is the ongoing debate between girls and their own mothers.
+Why?
+Daughters reject their mothers’ interventions in their affairs, criticisms, and mothers’ complaints about the exclusion from their daughters’ lives.
 These debates increase expectations that future daughters-in-law have to face the same issues with their mother-in-law.
 Consequently, the tension and negativity of the relationship is raised up in the sky.

 - Studies show that the relationship between the mother-in-law and the couple is not so conflicting as it is advertised in the media.

 - The quality of relationship between son-in-law and his in-laws can affect the durability of the couple’s marriage.
-So, men who go well with their in-laws tend to have long-term marriage than those who do not go well.
-From the same study it turns out that although the relationship between the woman and her in-laws tends to be conflicting, this relationship does not affect the quality of couple’s marriage.
+So, men who go well with their in-laws tend to have long-term marriage, then those who do not go well.
+It turns out that although the relationship between the woman and her in-laws tends to be conflicting, this relationship does not affect the quality of couple’s marriage.

 - The two main problems facing couples in marriage are communication and conflict.

-- Successful career mothers-in-law prefer for their daughters-in-law not to be career women, in order to fully devote their care and support to their husbands and children.
+- Successful career mothers-in-law prefer for their daughters-in-law not to be women in career.
+Because they require full dedication and support to their sons and grandchildren.

 Most of the above findings confirm the general perception of such delicate relationships.
-The reason why they are such as, is the fact that these relationships are created when the couple is on adult age, and their union requests a ‘forced’ union of the two families of origin.
-The basis for building relationships is the romantic relationship between the couple, and this is considered less likely than the blood connection that exists between members of a family.
+The reason why is the fact that these relationships are created when the couple is on adult age.
+Thus, it requests a ‘forced’ union of the two families of origin.
+The basis for building relationships is the romantic relationship of the couple.
+And this is considered less likely than the blood connection that exists between members of a family.